 - Degree of approval: Emphatic approval; Approval; Conditional Approval

-Your letter of reference has to be submitted online by your professor.
+Your letter of reference must be submitted online by your professor.
 After you have logged in to the database and have saved your application for the first time you will find a field named “Letter of Reference – Please create a link for your professor.”
 Please insert you professor’s name and email address here.
-Within seconds a web-link will be created which is assigned to your professor’s name and email address.
+A web-link will be created which is assigned to your professor’s name and email address.
 Your professor will get an email with this link and will be able to submit the letter of reference online.

-Deadline for submitting the letter of recommendation is January 22, 2017.
+Deadline for submitting the letter of recommendation is January 14, 2023 (11:59 pm CET – Central European Time).

 Once we receive your complete application, we will send you a confirmation via email.
-By mid-February, all PhD students submit a list of preference.
+By the end of January, all internship providers submit a list of preference.
 They have the option to exclude undergraduates who they feel are unsuited, which rarely happens.
-We will then begin with the placement process and notify you of the outcome at the beginning of March or later.
-Note that we encourage the PhD students to contact applicants by phone or email in order to discuss the application.
+We will then begin with the placement process and notify you of the outcome beginning of March.
+Note that we encourage the internship providers to contact applicants by phone or email in order to discuss the application.

 It is the applicant’s responsibility to properly submit all requested application documents: working PDF documents, official transcript, official certificate of enrollment and a reference letter including an official letterhead and the referee’s signature.

 Yes.
-RISE Germany receives a large number of applications both from North American / British undergraduates and from PhD students in Germany.
+RISE Germany receives a large number of applications from North American / British / Irish undergraduates and from internship providers in Germany.
 Having a large pool of applications is one of the program’s strengths, but it requires that the placement process is carried out in a somewhat formalized way, as outlined below.

-First of all, the PhD students send us their ranking of the applicants.
+First of all, the internship providers send us their ranking of the applicants.
 This is the starting basis for all further decisions taken by DAAD.
-Afterwards, both the applying undergraduates and the project offers submitted by the Ph.D. students are ranked as follows:
+Afterwards, both the applying undergraduates and the project offers submitted by the internship providers are ranked as follows:

 The two rankings are then used to match undergraduates and projects.
 Once a pair has been matched, it is removed from the process.

-Please note that this system is not absolute as we always try to make matches that please both undergraduates and Ph.D. students.
+Please note that this system is not absolute as we always try to make matches that please both undergraduates and internship providers.
 By designing the placement process the way we do, we believe to achieve a high level of fairness and transparency.
-Undergraduate students with good grades, undergraduate students who provide applications convincing in other ways, Ph.D. students who offer particularly attractive and interesting projects, and Ph.D. students offering projects that are exactly what at least one high-ranked student is looking for – they are all considered.
+Undergraduate students with good grades, undergraduate students who provide applications convincing in other ways, internship providers who offer particularly attractive and interesting projects, and internship providers offering projects that are exactly what at least one high-ranked student is looking for – they are all considered.

 Please keep in mind that no individual feedback can be provided on your application – not by email nor by phone.
-It is the combination of your motivation letter, academic performance, letter of recommendation, practical experience and the PhDs’ ranking which serve as determinants of the placement.
+It is the combination of your motivation letter, academic performance, letter of recommendation, practical experience and the internship providers’ ranking which serve as determinants of the placement.

 Questions about the scholarship

-You begin your internship between May 15 and July 10 (the three-day meeting of all RISE scholarship holders in Heidelberg takes place at the beginning of July 6-8, 2017), and you stay for a maximum period of three months (10 weeks minimum).
+You begin your internship between May 15 and July 10, 2023 (the three-day meeting of all RISE scholarship holders in Heidelberg takes place from around July 2023), and you stay for a maximum period of three months (10 weeks minimum, 90 days maximum).

-You can agree with the PhD student on the exact duration of the internship once you are accepted.
-The dates which the PhD students have indicated on the internship offer description are to be understood as timeframes, which are to be readjusted on an individual basis.
+You can agree with the internship provider on the exact duration of the internship once you are accepted.
+The dates which the internship provider have indicated on the internship offer description are to be understood as timeframes, which are to be readjusted on an individual basis.

 British or European citizens do not need a VISA.

 U.S. and Canadian citizens who stay for 90 days or less in Germany do not need a VISA either.
+Students who stay longer than 90 days have to apply for a VISA!
 Students without such citizenship are strongly advised to check with the German Federal Foreign Office or your embassy whether they require one (see www.auswaertiges-amt.de).

-The monthly DAAD scholarship rate amounts to 650,- Euros per month.
-If you stay more than 22 days in one calendar month, you receive the lump sum of 650,- Euros.
-If you stay less than 23 days in one month, the scholarship is calculated on a daily basis (650/30).
+The monthly DAAD scholarship rate amounts to 934 Euros per month.
+If you stay more than 23 days in one calendar month, you receive the lump sum of 934 Euros.
+If you stay less than 23 days in one month, the scholarship is calculated on a daily basis (934/30*days).
 The scholarship is meant to cover living expenses such as housing and food.
 The award also includes health insurance as well as accident and personal liability insurance, issued directly through the DAAD insurance office.
-In addition, all scholarship holders are invited to a paid-for three-day RISE Germany meeting in Heidelberg in July 6-8, 2017.
-All participants of the RISE Germany meeting will receive an allowance of 160,- Euros to buy a Rail Pass.
+In addition, all scholarship holders are invited to the three-day RISE Germany meeting in Heidelberg.
+All participants of the RISE Germany meeting will receive an allowance of 160 Euros to travel to Heidelberg.

-Yes, you will need a German bank account to receive your monthly stipend and also the travel stipend from DAAD.
+Yes, you will need a German or European bank account to receive your monthly stipend and also the travel stipends from DAAD.
 We recommend you to open an account as soon as you arrived in Germany.
-You have also the possibility to insert the bank account of your PhD supervisor if you will not be able to open your own account.
+You have also the possibility to insert the bank account of your internship provider if you will not be able to open your own account.

 DAAD is not allowed to transfer the scholarship amount onto foreign bank accounts.